Atelier User Guide

 - App name and status badge

-- Action buttons — Pause, Re-deploy, and a menu with more options
+- Action buttons — Pause, Re-deploy, the Auto-deploy toggle, and a menu with more options

 | Tab | What it shows |